Thai style Steamed Mussels – another delicious dish made in my new Morphy Richards Intellisteam that’s perfect for Australian summer!

 Getting to today’s dish, I love steaming all kinds of seafood but I especially enjoy steaming shellfish like mussels, clams, pippis etc….

-With Christmas and the holidays approaching, there is an abundance of fresh Australian mussels in the market and I decided to make full use of it.
+With Christmas and the holidays approaching, there is an abundance of fresh Australian mussels in the market and I decided to make full use of it and make these Thai style Steamed Mussels.

 This is an extremely simple recipe, in fact one of the easiest that you can make in the Intellisteam.
 Unlike a traditional Thai preparation, this one comes in under 30 minutes.
 You can use a homemade yellow curry paste or a good quality store bought one.

-The only thing to take care is not to overheat the coconut milk sauce or it will curdle.
+The only thing to take care while making these Thai style Steamed Mussels is not to overheat the coconut milk sauce or it will curdle.
 The default sauce setting on the Intellisteam is 30 minutes but for this dish, you only need 6 minutes; essentially just warming the sauce through.

 You can use this same recipe for clams and pippis also…will be just as delicious.
 Don’t forget some fresh bread to accompany to enjoy the delicious sauce.
-Some chilled beers to accompany!
+Some chilled beers also to accompany these Thai style Steamed Mussels.

 Steamed Mussels with Thai Yellow Curry Paste